Fan Tips

 FIFA does not require it, but audiologists and family travel experts strongly recommend ear protection for children under 10.
 World Cup stadiums regularly reach 100–120 decibels during goals and key moments — comparable to a loud concert.
 Bring noise-cancelling headphones or foam ear defenders for any child who might be sensitive to noise, and put them on before the national anthems, which signal the volume spike.

 FIFA's standard clear bag policy applies: one clear bag max 12x6x12 inches, or a small clutch max 4.5x6.5 inches.
-Nappy/diaper bags are subject to the same restrictions — use a clear changing bag that meets the dimensions.
-Sealed snacks for young children are generally permitted.
-Contact your specific venue's accessibility team in advance if you need to carry medical equipment or infant formula.
+Baby milk, breast milk, and sterilised water in containers are explicitly permitted under the FIFA Stadium Code of Conduct.
+Nappy/diaper bags are subject to the same size restrictions — use a clear changing bag within dimensions.
+Contact your venue's accessibility team in advance for medical equipment or special requirements.

 Stay connected across all 16 host cities — no roaming fees